2009 VA

 2009 VA is an asteroid that came within 14000 km of Earth on 6 November 2009 making it the third closest non-impacting approach of a cataloged asteroid.

 With a diameter of only 7 m, scientists think that even if it had been on a direct collision course with Earth, it would have likely burned up in the atmosphere.
 The space rock made its pass by Earth just fifteen hours after its discovery.

 The asteroid was first discovered by the Catalina Sky Survey at the University of Arizona.
 It was determined that the object would make a pass well within the orbit of the Moon, but would not strike Earth.
 The object passed so close to Earth that its orbit was modified by Earth's gravity.

+2025 virtual impactor

+The asteroid only has a very short observation arc of 3 hours and has not been observed since 2009 (16 years ago).
+Given the short arc, long term predictions of the asteroids position over many years are poorly constrained.
+It is listed on the Sentry Risk Table with a 1 in 48,000 chance of an Earth impact on 6 November 2025.